cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 The source code file KMC.c is written in C. There is a header file minHeap.h with heap functions used in KMC.c.

 #### Installation
 Download github repo.
-This will contain the necessary make file and source code files for build and compilation of C code.
+This will contain the necessary make file and source code files for build and compilation of the C code.

 [Back To The Top](#PHYS516FINAL)